-The creative arts are studied through a close-knit collaborative community of College students, staff and external partners.
-Foremost among the College’s partnerships is with the VISUAL Centre for Contemporary Art.
-This on-campus world class arts space includes the 335-seater George Bernard Shaw Theatre and largest white cube gallery space in Ireland.
+In Carlow College St Patrick’s the Creative Arts are explored through a close-knit collaborative community of students, staff and external partners.
+Foremost among the College’s partnerships is our relationship with the VISUAL Centre for Contemporary Art.
+This on-campus world class arts space includes the 335-seater George Bernard Shaw Theatre and the largest white cube gallery space in Ireland.
 VISUAL regularly holds exhibitions, plays, screenings, concerts and readings.
-Their arts practitioners and industry experts work in intimate group settings with Carlow College students on a range of modules.
-These students take some of their lectures and workshops in VISUAL.
+Their arts practitioners and industry experts frequently work in intimate group settings with Carlow College students on a range of modules.
+These students even take some of their lectures and workshops in VISUAL.

 Extra-curricular opportunities in the arts are an integral part of the student experience at Carlow College.
-In partnership with Carlow County Council, the College runs an annual Writer-In-Residence programme.
-This programme enables the College to facilitate workshops and guest lectures with high-profile writers such as Peter Murphy (fiction), Oonagh Kearney (film), Darren Donoghue (drama/poetry), Colm Keegan (poetry); Jessica Traynor (poetry); Mick Hanley (Music).
+In partnership with Carlow County Council, the College runs the Writer-In-Residence programme.
+This programme has enabled the College to facilitate workshops and guest lectures with writers such as Peter Murphy (fiction), Oonagh Kearney (film), Darren Donoghue (drama/poetry), Colm Keegan (poetry); Jessica Traynor (poetry); Mick Hanley (Music).
 The College has, for many years, also been home to the Carlow Arts Festival, the premiere cultural event in County Carlow.

-Carlow College has close collaborative ties with IT Carlow in the Creative Arts.
-The Here Together was a recent collaboration between our creative writing and theology students with TV and Media Production students at IT Carlow.
-The Annual Literary Awards are hosted at VISUAL each year celebrating creative writing talent from across the College.
-They have been awarded by internationally acclaimed luminaries, including Professors of Ireland Poetry Harry Clifton, Paula Meehan, and Eiléan Ní Chuilleanáin.
-Prizewinners have since been published including recent poetry publications in The Irish Times (Clifton Redmond – poetry) and The Honest Ulsterman (Lourda Delaney – poetry).
+Carlow College hosts the Annual Literary Awards at VISUAL each year celebrating creative writing talent from across the College.
+The awards have been presented by internationally acclaimed luminaries, including the Ireland Professors of Poetry: Michael Longley, Harry Clifton, Paula Meehan, and Eiléan Ní Chuilleanáin.
+Student prizewinners have since been published, including recent poetry publications in The Irish Times (Clifton Redmond – poetry) and The Honest Ulsterman (Lourda Delaney – poetry).